 The concept historicity points to a person's past, present and future.
-The acquisition of data (as completely as possible) on the past (history) of the child, on his/her present situation, but also on his/her future directedness (a problematic educative situation means an obscured future perspective, an inaccessible future) is an essential, indispensable, integral part of the investigation.
-The child's total life background, including his/her total pedagogical and didactic situation, is analyzed in an historicity conversation with his/her parents.
+The acquisition of data (as completely as possible) on the past history of the child, on his present situation, but also on his future directedness (a problematic educational situation means an obscured future perspective, an inaccessible future) is an essential, indispensable, integral part of the investigation.
+The child's total life background, including his total pedagogical and didactical situation, is analyzed in an historicity conversation with his parents.
 Very helpful data also can be obtained from a school profile (data from the school or teachers).

-The historicity conversation should not be viewed as a fixed, stereotypic filling-in of an historicity form, and the orthopedagogic evaluator must allow him/herself to be led by his/her pedagogical intuition.
-This implies a subjective involvement in the historicity conversation, and a penetration into the world of the other.
-Also, in this conversation, there must be an encounter between the conversational partners, namely, the orthopedagogue-investigator and the other, e.g., the parent(s) or teacher, or, naturally, the child.
+The historicity conversation should not be viewed as a fixed, stereotypic filling-in of an historicity form, and the orthopedagogic evaluator has to allow himself to be led by his pedagogic intuition.
+This implies a subjective involvement in the historicity conversation and a penetration into the world of the other.
+Also, in this conversation, there has to be an encounter between the conversational partners, namely, the orthopedagogueinvestigator and the other, say the parent or teacher, or naturally the child.

-Data obtained in this way include the following: identifying particulars, family situation, family structure and relationships, structure of the pedagogical situation within the family, physical history and condition of the child, school history, school situation and the child's achievement, particular learning and behavior problems, the child's psychic-spiritual development (emotional life, learning activities, etc.), traumatic experiences which the child has suffered, etc.
+Data obtained in this way include the following: identifying particulars, family situation, family structure and relationships, structure of the pedagogical situation within the family, physical history and condition of the child, school history, school situation and the child's achievement, particular learning and behavior problems, the child's psychic-spiritual development (emotional life, learning activities, etc.), traumatic experiences that the child has suffered, etc.

 From the historicity conversation, a preliminary person-image of the child is acquired.
-The child's performances with the various research media are evaluated, interpreted and analyzed against the background of this preliminary person-image.
+All of the child's performances with the various research media are evaluated, interpreted and analyzed against the background of this preliminary person-image.